Many conclude that retirement before Social Security was horrible, but was it?

-How people measured security in the early days of our nation.
+People measured security in the early days by making their own living.

-People measured security by what they could provide for themselves, exclusive of money.
-They were not dependent on outside authority for their livelihood or subsistence.
+Before the Industrial Revolution, people measured security by what they could provide for themselves, exclusive of money.
+Families didn’t depend on outside authority for their livelihood or subsistence.

-Each and every one of them was responsible for producing most of what they required and desired.
-They made their living.
+Everyone was responsible for producing most of what they required and desired.

 They built their own homes, hunted for wild game, grew their own crops, made their own clothing, and taught their children.